THE INTERNATIONAL CENTRE FOR STEM EDUCATION (ICSE)

 The rationale behind ICSE is to subsume and further enhance our institution's successful activities in this field, and to sustainably link research-, policy- and practice-oriented key actors in STEM education from across Europe through the international centre.
 The establishment of ICSE at the University of Education Freiburg is therefore paralleled by the foundation of a Consortium for STEM Education, comprising leading research and development institutes from across Europe.
 The Consortium of institutes, all with a focus on STEM education research and its transfer, will serve to strengthen further collaboration and networking, such as through joint research and projects, a newsletter, staff and student exchanges, and other activities.

 Upcoming: A festive celebration to officially inaugurate the launch of ICSE and the ICSE Consortium will take place on 18 January, 2018 at the University of Education Freiburg.
 Representatives of all stakeholder groups in STEM Education (research, policy, practice, industry) will discuss the role of ICSE with us and a Market of Innovation will boast a breadth of networking opportunities and STEM education materials.
-Download draft programme
+For registrations, please send us an email.
+You can download the official invitation and the programme here.

 ICSE's STEM Education Focus in Research and Transfer